How To Get From Tamarindo to Monteverde

 Driving from Tamarindo to Monteverde is simple, but it’s not always easy.
 There are crazy local drivers, unpredictable and harsh weather conditions, and narrow roads in bad shape.

-As mentioned above, you will notice Costa Ricans drive significantly faster than foreigners.
-In addition to this, since we know the roads, as locals, we can make risky moves that might scare someone who has never driven in our country before.
+As mentioned above, Costa Ricans drive significantly faster than foreigners.
+In addition to this, since we know the roads, as locals, we can make risky moves that might scare someone who has never driven in our country.

-For example, on highway 1, one of the main routes to get from Tamarindo to Monteverde, you might see someone going at full speed, passing multiple vehicles at once on a relatively narrow road.
+For example, on highway 1, one of the main routes from Tamarindo to Monteverde, you might see someone going at full speed, passing multiple vehicles on a relatively narrow road.

 If you live in Costa Rica and have been through that route thousands of times, you will not see anything particularly wrong with this.
 But if you come from a developed country where the roads are much broader, and there are usually multiple lines on all the highways, you might see such a move as imprudent.

-In Costa Rica, the rainy season is not so bad from May through August and in November.
+In Costa Rica, the rainy season is not so bad from May through August.
 However, it can get scary sometimes during September and October, especially if you stumble upon a storm while driving.
 These are the top 2 rainy months and the top months for accidents on the road.

 The rain also causes a lot of damage to the roads, which worsens during the rainy season.
-Lots of potholes come to life during this time of the year, and then it takes a couple of months for the government to repair the cracks.
+Many potholes come to life during this time of the year, and it takes a couple of months for the government to repair the cracks.

-The main problem with potholes for a tourist is that they can make a vehicle’s tire explode.
-Exploding tires do not usually cause a significant number of accidents in Costa Rica.
+A tourist’s main problem with potholes is that they can make a vehicle’s tire explode.
+Exploding tires do not usually cause many accidents in Costa Rica.
 However, they can easily create a trip very stressful for a tourist, who will need to phone in the car rental to get another vehicle and then file the insurance paperwork.
 It’s not dramatic, but it can ruin a few hours of your dream vacation time.

 What’s The Easiest Way to Get from Tamarindo to Monteverde?